debsquad/muttd/README.rst

 muttd
 =====
-muttd is a Python based plugin for mutt (http://www.mutt.org/) designed to improve readability and access to a mail and its attachments (locally and remotely via SSH).
-It is based on 3 interoperating components:
+muttd is a Python-based plugin for mutt (http://www.mutt.org/) designed to improve readability and access to a mail and its attachments (locally and remotely via SSH) through a browser.
+It is based on 2 commands:

-- an extractor, treating each part of a MIME mail and writing them to the disk
+- ``muttd extract`` - called from mutt, it extract each part of a MIME mail and write them to disk
-- a renderer, creating a web page formatted with extracted results
-- a minimal HTTP daemon, serving the page and attachments locally
+- ``muttd serve`` - long running process which serve that email via HTTP, with all its attachments

 Requirements
 ------------